ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 #### Create PerkChanged Function

-This function is responsible for checking which perk the player has purchased, awarding the resources, and updating the player's storage.
+The `PerkChanged` function is responsible for checking which perk the player has purchased, awarding the resources, and updating the player's storage.

 ```lua
 local function PerkChanged(buyer, perk)